DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Introduction

 \section{Introduction}

-Verifying claims in an interactive theorem prover can often be assisted by the use of external automation, either by reconstructing proofs within the proof assistant or using them as a trusted oracle.
-Communication between the ITP and the external solver is often mediated by a domain-specific language (DSL) interpretable by both.
-Examples within the Lean ecosystem include \cite{leanauto, leanSMT, canonical, cvxlean, mathematicalean}.
+Interactive theorem provers (ITPs) are increasingly used to formally verify claims in mathematics and software.
+The process of verification is often assisted by the use of external automation, either by reconstructing automatically discovered proofs within the proof assistant or using them as a trusted oracle.
+Communication between the ITP and the external solver is generally mediated by a domain-specific language (DSL) interpretable by both.
+Examples within Lean 4 \cite{lean4}, a widely used ITP, include interfacing with external SMT solvers and theorem provers \cite{leanauto, leanSMT, canonical}, computer algebra systems \cite{cvxlean, mathematicalean}, and specialized tools for program verification \cite{aeneas, Cproving} and cryptography \cite{CoqCryptography}.

 Implementing such translations is generally challenging.
-There is little general infrastructure for exporting information from Lean, so translation often requires the use of bespoke intermediate structures.
+There is little general infrastructure for exporting such information from Lean, so translation often requires the use of bespoke intermediate structures.
 In the other direction, transforming raw serialized data from an external tool into Lean expressions requires meta-level code to parse the data into a concrete syntax tree, elaborate it into an abstract syntax tree, and modify or recombine it to form a Lean expression.
 This results in application-specific code that is difficult to maintain and understand, and often requires expertise with Lean metaprogramming.

 \emph{Contributions.} We present DSLean, a framework for bidirectional translation between Lean 4 and arbitrary domain-specific languages.
-DSLean is implemented fully in Lean, and uses Lean's native parser and metavariable unification algorithm to allow for robust transformations of type-correct Lean expressions to well-formed syntax and vice versa.
-Despite its internal complexity, DSLean provides an intuitive user interface that abstracts away implementation details such as parsing and elaboration, automatically determining how best to handle settings such as parser precedences, typeclass synthesis, polymorphism, and postponed elaboration.
+DSLean is implemented fully in Lean using its capabilities as a functional programming language, and uses Lean's native parser and metavariable unification algorithm to allow for robust transformations of type-correct Lean expressions to well-formed syntax and vice versa.
+Despite its internal complexity, DSLean provides a user interface that abstracts away implementation details such as parsing and elaboration.

-We also showcase several applications of DSLean, in the form of Lean automation tactics: \begin{itemize} \item The \textbf{\texttt{gappa}} tactic uses DSLean to interface with the Gappa \cite{gappa} interval arithmetic solver, automatically proving nontrivial bounds on real numbers by translating Gappa's proof certificates, written in Rocq \cite{rocq} syntax, into Lean.
+We also showcase several applications of DSLean, in the form of Lean automation tactics: \begin{itemize} \item The \textbf{\texttt{gappa}} tactic uses DSLean to interface with the Gappa \cite{gappa} interval arithmetic solver, automatically proving nontrivial bounds on real numbers by translating Gappa's proof certificates, emitted in Rocq \cite{rocq} syntax, into Lean.